BriBuff/Psychic-Game/README.md

 2. If the user guesses the same letter that the user does, the user wins.
 3. The user has up to 9 guesses before losing the game and starting with a new letter.

-Purpose: Manipulation of JavaScript, HTML, CSS to create a game.
+Purpose: Manipulation of JavaScript, HTML, and CSS to create a game.